 - Website Visits from Local IPs: Traffic from users in your target area

-Several tools can help measure the effectiveness of your local advertising:
+Several tools can help you measure how well your local advertising performs:

 - Google Analytics: Set up geographic filters to track local website visitors